CS-1400/CS-1400.github.io/index.md

 - In the top navigation bar, you can use the search bar to find specific information.

 ### Programming Feedback
-> I have created and deployed two "code bots" that live in our assignment repositories in GitHub.
-Each time you submit (commit) your solution file, They both scan your program for any possible errors.
+I have created and deployed two "code bots" that live in our assignment repositories on GitHub.
+Each time you submit (commit) your program, They both scan it for any possible errors.
 They will comment their observations and suggestions in the **Pull Request** tab, under the **Feedback** conversation.
-I hope their instant feedback and clues help everyone with the hardest part of programming: debugging.
+I hope their instant feedback and clues help everyone of you with the hardest part of programming: debugging.

 ### Python Links
 1. [Python Docs](https://docs.python.org/3/reference/index.html): The definitive reference on anything and everything Python.